night0721/box/README.md

 # box
-Sandbox container to run untrusted programs with isolated namespaces and minimal cgroups
+Sandbox container to run untrusted programs with isolated namespaces and minimal cgroups.

 # Features
 - OverlayFS